johansan/obsidian-featured-image/README.md

 1. **Smart Caching**: The plugin utilizes Obsidian's built-in caching system to quickly access file metadata, minimizing the need for repeated file reads and improving processing speed.

-2. **Optimized Document Scanning**: A combined regex is used to match various image formats, YouTube links, and Auto Card Link images in a single pass, reducing the number of regex operations to just one, improving efficiency.
+2. **Optimized Document Scanning**: A combined regex is used to match various image formats, external URLs, YouTube links, and Auto Card Link images in a single pass, reducing the number of regex operations to just one, improving efficiency.

+3. **Intelligent Image Handling**:
+   - For external images: Downloads and caches them locally for offline access
-3. **Intelligent Image Handling**: For YouTube links the plugin attempts to download WebP thumbnails first (if enabled), falling back to different types of JPG formats.
-This ensures the best quality thumbnail while minimizing bandwidth usage.
+   - For YouTube links: Attempts to download WebP thumbnails first (if enabled), falling back to different types of JPG formats
+   This ensures the best quality images while minimizing bandwidth usage.

 4. **Customizable Processing**: Exclude specific folders and choose to only update existing featured images, providing flexibility and further optimization based on individual needs.